 Louise Stomps ...

 ... was born in Berlin in 1900 and died in 1988 near Wasserburg in Bavaria.
-She had lived there since 1960 in a secluded old water mill, the "Kumpfmühle".
+She had lived there since 1960 in a remote old water mill, the "Kumpfmühle".

 Works

-Louise Stomps' work, created over a period of more than 60 years between 1927 and 1988, deserves to live on.
+Louise Stomps' work was created over a period of more than 60 years, between 1927 and 1988.
+It deserves to live on.

-The catalogue raisonné has two parts: the sculptural works (about 600 sculptures) and the graphic works comprising a not yet quantifiable number of drawings and prints.
-The catalogue is work in progress and both parts undoubtedly require further completion and maintenance.
+The catalogue raisonné consists of two parts: the sculptural works (approximately 600 sculptures) and the graphic works, which includes a not yet quantifiable number of drawings and prints.
+The catalogue is a work in progress and both parts will undoubtedly require further completion and maintenance.

 Photos: